 Jaclyn Johnson, CEO and Founder of Create & Cultivate

-After she founded Los Angeles–based marketing agency (NO SUBJECT) in 2010 (servicing clients from Westfield to Microsoft) Jaclyn Johnson took the leap of faith to launch her own company, Create & Cultivate, and never looked back (this cold email to Garance Doré paved the way).
+After she founded Los Angeles–based marketing agency (NO SUBJECT) in 2010 (servicing clients from Westfield to Microsoft) Jaclyn Johnson took the leap of faith to launch her own company, Create & Cultivate, and never looked back.
 Now the must-attend conference is a sell-out across the country empowering other women in their entrepreneurial endeavors.
 But despite her success, shyness affects her just like the rest of us.
 This is how she handles it.